intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 cluster-serving-start
 ```
-This command will start Redis and Tensorboard if they are not running.
+This command will start Redis and TensorBoard if they are not running.
 Note that you need to provide `REDIS_HOME` environment variable as mentioned in [Installation](#Installation).

 #### Stop
-You can use following command to stop Cluster Serving, data in Redis and Tensorboard service will persist.
+You can use following command to stop Cluster Serving.
+Data in Redis and TensorBoard service will persist.
 ```
 cluster-serving-stop
 ```